 Table of Contents

 President's Letter 1

 Introduction to the Lebanon Area Foundation 2

 Board of Directors & Administrative Staff 3

 Past Directors & Advisory Board Members 4

 Statement of Financial Position 5

 Community Cares 6-7

 Grant Recipients 8

 Project Involvement 9-10

-Scholarships 11-21

-LAF Funds 22-38
+LAF Funds 11-28

-LAF Legacy Endowment 39
+LAF Legacy Endowment 29

-LAF Legacy Endowment Projects 40-42
+LAF Legacy Endowment Projects 30-32

-Creating a Pass Thru Fund 43-44
+Creating a Pass Thru Fund 33-34

-Creating an Endowment Fund 45
+Creating an Endowment Fund 35

-Contributing to an Endowment Fund 46
+Contributing to an Endowment Fund 36

-Investment Policy 47
+Investment Policy 37

-Fee Schedule 48
+Fee Schedule 38

 President's Letter

+Debbie Moore

-Dear Friends of the Lebanon Area Foundation, Donti Hawkins Thanks to the leadership and generosity of our great community, the Lebanon Area Foundation marked a significant milestone by celebrating 39 years of service to the community in 2022.
+Dear Friends of the Lebanon Area Foundation,

+Thanks to the leadership and generosity of our great community, the Lebanon Area Foundation marked a significant milestone by celebrating 41 years of service to the community in 2024.
 The Lebanon Area Foundation is guided by a 19 member Board of Directors comprised of local citizens who live, work, or volunteer in Laclede County.
 Daily functions are carried out by a full-time Administrator and a part-time office assistant.

 Our motto, "Charity reflects the character and conscience of the community" continues to be clearly demonstrated by the caring and giving spirit of the people of Laclede County.

 One of the greatest demonstrations of charity expressed by our wonderful community is through the Community Cares program established by the Lebanon Area Foundation in the year 2000.
 As you will read in the following pages, the Community Cares program has assisted literally thousands of area residents through the annual community-wide fund drive to support charitable organizations serving the people of Laclede County.

 The Lebanon Area Foundation has also committed to establishing the LAF Legacy Endowment with a goal of \$2 million.
 It is exciting to witness how the Legacy Endowment is benefiting our community by improving and enhancing the lives of area residents through vital services.
 By serving donors of all levels of charitable giving, the permanent endowment allows us to respond to the changing needs of our community today and tomorrow.

 To our current donors, we say a sincere thank you for entrusting the Lebanon Area Foundation with your financial gift.
 To our future donors, we are excited you are exploring the benefits of making your contribution to the Lebanon Area Foundation.

 All donors have our pledge that we will professionally and responsibly administer the assets of Lebanon Area Foundation to safely maximize the return for the benefit of our community.
 It is with anticipation that we look forward to a great future as we build on our past success!

+Respectfully,

+Debbie Moore

-Respectfully, Donti Hawkins Board President
+Debbie Moore Board President

-Lebanon Area Foundation Introduction to the Lebanon Area Foundation We are a public charity established in 1984, to meet a wide variety of social, educational, cultural, and other charitable needs throughout Laclede County.
+Lebanon Area Foundation

+Introduction to the Lebanon Area Foundation

+We are a public charity established in 1984, to meet a wide variety of social, educational, cultural, and other charitable needs throughout Laclede County.
 We do so through the distribution of income from pass-thru and endowment funds established by our donors.
 The Foundation is fully tax-exempt under sections 501(C)3 and 170(b)(1)(A)(vi) of the Internal Revenue Code.

 Our mission is to improve the quality of life for all Laclede County residents by meeting charitable and educational needs through community collaboration and responsible stewardship of philanthropic resources.

 Through the Lebanon Area Foundation, individuals can establish permanent funds, take the long view, and work toward lofty goals, all without being compelled to produce short-term results.
-Governance The Lebanon Area Foundation is governed by a Board of Directors who are community leaders from the Lebanon area and is administered by a full-time staff member and one part-time office assistant.
-Operating expenses are paid from management fees and gifts designated by donors, which help keep our overhead down.
-In brief, the Lebanon Area Foundation is...